Henderson Group

 Henderson Group plc was a global investment management company with its principal place of business in the City of London.
 It merged with Janus Capital Group in May 2017 to create Janus Henderson.

 History

+The Company was established in 1934 to administer the estates of Alexander Henderson, 1st Baron Faringdon.
+In 1975, it started managing pension funds.
+It was first listed on the London Stock Exchange in 1983.